How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 CriterionMethod 1: QurecoMethod 2: Audio HijackMethod 3: Loom

-PriceFree → $9/mo$69 one-timeFree → paid plans
+PriceFree → $9/mo$69 one-timeFree → paid

 Screen recording✓ (browser-centric)